pillar-markup/Microdown/README.md

 - Development in dev
 - When stable dev -> in master
 - When we can build books master is tagged.
-- Then there is the Pharo integration but this is not the concerns of the Microdown team.
+- Then there is the Pharo integration in dedicated branches.

 ### Loading latest development version